Table of Contents

 - When a window gets covered, then uncovered, someone has to keep a copy of the obscured part of the image.

 IDL (Interactive Data Language) is a general purpose scientific computing package which provides a suite of mathematical functions, data analysis tools, as well as some scientific visualization and animation tools.
-IDL is a mature, robust, commercial package sold by Visual Information Systems.
+IDL is a mature, robust, commercial package sold by L3Harris Geospatial.
+IDL underlies the ENVI image processing and analysis software and can be used to script and automate many operations performed using the ENVI graphical user interface.

 This tutorial is organized as a set of examples with explanations.
 This tutorial assumes that you are working in a directory named idl, that IDL programs are in a subdirectory named pro, and that data is in a subdirectory named dat.
 The examples used in this tutorial are available for download here Examples.